Ward 1 Alderman Daniel Barreiro

 Después de graduarse de la Escuela Secundaria del Este de Aurora, Barreiro obtuvo su Licenciatura en Ciencias Políticas con énfasis en gobierno local y una Maestría en Administración Pública con énfasis en Gestión Urbana de Northern Illinois University.

-Share Ward 1 Meeting Comes March 6! on Facebook Share Ward 1 Meeting Comes March 6! on Twitter Share Ward 1 Meeting Comes March 6! on Linkedin Email Ward 1 Meeting Comes March 6! link
+Share Ward 1 Clean-Up Event Comes May 10! on Facebook Share Ward 1 Clean-Up Event Comes May 10! on Twitter Share Ward 1 Clean-Up Event Comes May 10! on Linkedin Email Ward 1 Clean-Up Event Comes May 10! link

 supporting image